 May I have an attorney in the process?

 Yes, you may be accompanied by one advisor of your choice.
 This advisor can be a family member, friend, an attorney licensed to practice in Washington, or anyone else you identify.
 The advisor’s role is to provide support to you during the process.
 The advisor may not speak on your behalf or interfere with any aspect of the process, as determined by the conduct officer.
+Refer to the Accessing Legal Services section at the bottom of this page for more information.

 May an attorney represent me in the conduct process?

-During an investigative interview, an attorney may provide you support and advice, but may not speak on your behalf.
+During an investigative interview, an attorney may provide you with support and advice, but may not speak on your behalf.
 Please see additional information regarding attorney involvement during full hearings.

 How does the conduct officer make decisions about policy violations?